realpython/python-guide/docs/shipping/packaging.rst

    $ python -m SimpleHTTPServer 9000

-This runs a simple http server running on port 9000 and will list all packages package installer.
-Using Pip, you would do it like:
+This runs a simple http server running on port 9000 and will list all packages (like :module:`MyPackage`).
+Now you can install :module:`MyPackage` using any Python package installer.
+Using :program:`pip`, you would do it like:
-(like :module:`MyPackage`).
-Now you can install :module:`MyPackage` using any Python

 .. code-block:: console